If you are pregnant and struggling like I was, keep reading.

 Don’t get me wrong, as amazing as it is, it’s hard.

-I started getting my energy back, but I started having leg cramps at night and those suck.
+You start getting your energy back, but I personally started having leg cramps at night and those suck.
 A lot.
 It’s one of those things they never tell you about pregnancy, because every pregnancy is different and not every woman gets them.

-Fortunately, they didn’t happen too often, and if I drank water and stretched often, they happened less.
+Fortunately, they didn’t happen too often, and if you drink lots of water and stretch often, they happened less.

 Then you start questioning yourself.